James Outman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 21st in MLB.

-- The Padres' 4.27 team ERA ranks 14th across all league pitching staffs.
+- The Padres have a 4.20 team ERA that ranks 14th across all league pitching staffs.

-- Padres pitchers combine to rank 19th in baseball in home runs given up (40 total, 1.2 per game).
+- Padres pitchers combine to rank 18th in baseball in home runs surrendered (41 total, 1.2 per game).

-- The Padres are sending Snell (1-4) to the mound for his seventh start of the season.
-He is 1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched.
+- The Padres will look to Musgrove (1-0) in his third start this season.

-- His most recent time out came on Tuesday against the Cincinnati Reds, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.
+- In his last appearance on Saturday, April 29, the righty threw 3 1/3 innings against the San Francisco Giants, giving up seven earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.